Accueil

 gif

-Welcome to the website of the Riverly research unit of the Irstea Centre in Lyon-Grenoble Auvergne-Rhône-Alpes !
+Welcome to the website of the Riverly research unit of the INRAE centre in Lyon-Grenoble Auvergne-Rhône-Alpes !

 RiverLy combines skills in ecology, microbiology, ecotoxicology, environmental chemistry, hydrology and hydraulics.
 Our researches cover multiple scales from microhabitats to large catchments and global scales.